All Episodes

 I think he heard it all.

-That question he got from Lynn Sweet of the Chicago Sun Times.
+That question he got from Lynn Sweet of the Chicago Sun-Times, that's when he came alive.

-But when that question about Henry Lewis Gates and the arrest in his home came up, why there was passion, excitement, animation, fire.
+But when that question about Henry Lewis Gates and the arrest in his home came up, there was passion, excitement, animation, fire.

 He came alive.

-That question was, Mr. President, recently, Professor Henry Lewis Gates was arrested at his home in Cambridge.
+That question was, Mr. President, recently Professor Henry Lewis Gates was arrested at his home in Cambridge.

-What does that incident say to you and what does it say about race relations in America?
+What does that incident say to you, and what does it say about race relations in America?

-A loaded question if I have ever heard this is a liberal idyllic panacea.
+A loaded question if I have ever heard, this is a liberal idyllic panacea.

-A distinguished Harvard professor, who to my eye, every time I see this guy on TV, I see somebody enraged.
+And so now we've got racist cops profiling a distinguished Harvard professor who, to my eye, every time I see this guy on TV, I see somebody enraged.

 I see somebody angry.